A rapidly spreading respiratory disease could result in a Holocaust in less than two days.

 The world is not prepared for a pandemic.
 This is the outcome of the first report from a WHO laboratory, which draws up the numbers of a planetary debacle.
 On the human level (80 million deaths in less than 36 hours) and economic (loss of 5% of world GDP).

 “If it is true that history repeats itself, a terrifying threat awaits us, capable of creating instability and insecurity.
-The world is by no means prepared for this scenario, " it reads among other things.
+The world is not at all prepared for this scenario,” it reads among other things.

 The report encourages the creation and enhancement of systems capable of detecting and circumscribing infections, in a creative effort to prepare the world for this eventuality.

-“For far too long we have suffered a mixture of panic and oblivion when the prospect of a pandemic arises.
-We make all our efforts only when there is imminent danger, only to forget about it soon after, " the report continues.
+“For too long we have suffered a mixture of panic and oblivion when the prospect of a pandemic presents itself.
+We make all our efforts only when there is imminent danger, only to forget about it immediately afterwards,” the report continues.

 5 steps to take